taranis-ai/taranis-ai/docker/README.md

 cd Taranis-NG
 ```

-_Then_, using your favourite text editor, please change the default passwords in `docker/.env` file.
+_Then_, using your favorite text editor, please change the default passwords in `docker/.env` file.
 You can only skip this step when deploying a non-production testing environment.

 ```bash
 vim docker/.env